OpenFuturePlatform/open-api-docs/docs/OPEN-API.md

 Attribute | Type    | Description
 --------- |---------|-----------
-blockchains | Array   | Which blockchain networks should addresses will be generated in masterPassword | String  | The password which private keys will be encrypted with metadata | Object  | Additional information represented as a map test | Boolean | Defines main blockchain networks or their test alternatives timestamp | String  | Current timestamp of client uniqueId | String  | Unique identifier which associated with new generated addresses webhook | String  | Where to send notifications about new incoming transactions
+blockchains | Array   | Which blockchain networks should addresses will be generated in metadata | Object  | Additional information represented as a map test | Boolean | Defines main blockchain networks or their test alternatives

 ### Import wallet for user
 > To import existing wallet associated with user use this code: